 These sales admittedly lead to millions of dollars in revenue thanks to how this process is locked down in complication and high prices.
 (Still no sight of the little guy!)

 But it’s not over.
 Then these demos are taken by the publishing company and a select few artists get to hear them.
 And of those select few only one or two will actually take a professionally written song and record it.

-The rest of these pre-written songs?
-They're owned and stored in the digital vaults of Sony-ATV, Warner Chappell, and other companies like that.
+The rest of these pre-written songs for sale?
+They’re owned and stored in the digital vaults of Sony-ATV, Warner Chappell, and other companies like that.
 These songs are never heard again.
-They may be hits, but the target didn't like it so whatever.
+They may be hits, but the target didn’t like it so whatever.
 Throw it in the vault and forget about it.